ivangeevo/sturdy-trees/# Changelog.md

 # <center>Sturdy Trees</center>

+## v1.6(dev)
++ Optimized and fixed the wooden breaking sound for stripped, chewed & spike log blocks to play as it should.

 ## v1.5.4
 + General code improvement/cleanup
 + Updated the mod to Fabric API 0.115.3 & BTWR Shared Library 0.48